 OK.
 Got it.

 If you smoke close to that window, I’ll be fine.
 But let’s start this out.
-After getting your A-Levels, you first enrolled in a Communications Degree at a university in Rome, but then you left for London.
-So, my first question is: why London?
+After getting your A-Levels in Rome, you first enrolled in a Communications Degree, but then you left for London.
+Why?

 And then you returned to Italy and became an actor.